Cottage | 3 bedrooms | sleeps 7

 If you have your own boat, there is safe mooring in the little harbour and a slipway for launching beside the pier.
 We also have a rowing boat (& life jackets) available for guests to use at their own risk.

-|Size:||Sleeps up to 7, 3 bedrooms|
+|Size||Sleeps up to 7, 3 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

-|Luxuries:||Log fire, DVD player, Boat available for guest use, Sea view|
+|Luxuries||Log fire, DVD player, Boat available, Sea view|

-|General:||TV, CD player|
+|General||TV, CD player|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||3 bedrooms, 2 bathrooms of which 1 family bathroom and 1 shower room|
+|Rooms||3 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 Shower rooms|

-|Furniture:||Single beds (5), Double beds (1), Cots (1), Dining seating for 7, Lounge seating for 7|
+|Furniture||Single beds (5), Double beds (1), Cots (1), Dining seats for 7, Lounge seats for 7|

-|Outdoors:||Private garden, BBQ|
+|Outdoors||Private garden, BBQ|